top of page

 Level 3

-This inspection is the most extensive and can require the technician to take apart components of the unit to inspect further.
+This inspection is thorough and may involve a technician dismantling parts of the structure for further examination.
 These technicians have the proper equipment to inspect deeper down into the chimney and flue.
-A level 3 inspection may also be required to inspect if the chimney crown has been rebuilt or if the back wall bricks of the fire box have been replaced, two of the most common repairs that chimneys and fireplaces undertake in their lifetimes.
+This inspection will help us determine if the chimney has been rebuilt or if the back wall bricks have been replaced.
+These are two of the most common repairs that chimneys and fireplaces undertake in their lifetimes.

 If you have questions about fireplace inspections, give us a call!